niklauslee/staruml-docs/docs/source/basic-concepts.rst

 Fragment
 ========

-A fragment is a part of a project saved as a separate file with the extension name ``.umlf``.
+A fragment is a part of a project saved as a separate file with the extension name ``.mfj``.
 Any element can be exported as a fragment, but typically *UMLPackage*, *UMLModel*, and *UMLSubsystem* are the candidates.
 Once a fragment is exported as a file, the fragment can be reused by importing in a project.

 .. seealso::
     :ref:`import-fragment`
         To import a fragment file.

     :ref:`export-fragment`
         To export an element to a fragment file.

 .. _concept-profile: